 Sensory-Motor Reading Readiness for School

 Not meant as medical advice, these guidelines by Dr. Susan Johnson are intended to help parents and early-childhood educators notice movement integration and development in the young child.
 Interested in more about movement and child development?
-Join movement educators Valerie Baadh Garrett and Dr. Edmund Knighton at the 2015 Movement in Education Teacher Development Intensive, February 15-18, in Pacific Palisades, CA, across from the beach near Malibu, at Westside Waldorf School.
+If you missed our 2015 Movement in Education Teacher Development Intensive, in Pacific Palisades, CA, you can attend one of our workshops here.

 True reading readiness (as opposed to forced reading “readiness”) is a biological phenomenon* and requires that a child has passed a number of benchmarks of sensory-motor integration – which is an aspect of healthy brain development.
 Many of these benchmarks have been passed when a child is able to do the following:

 - Pay attention and sit still in a chair for at least 20 minutes